emaduzzaman/emaduzzaman/networking-labs/vpn/wireguard-vpn-gateway-openstack/README.md

 # WireGuard VPN Gateway on OpenStack Cloud - PICO Public Cloud

-A production-grade WireGuard VPN gateway implementation on Pico Public Cloud (OpenStack) that provides secure remote access to private cloud infrastructure.
+A production-grade WireGuard VPN gateway implementation on OpenStack (Pico Public Cloud) that provides secure remote access to private cloud infrastructure.

 ---

-## 🎯 What This Project Does
+## What This Project Does

 ### For Non-Technical Users
 This project creates a **secure virtual door** to your private cloud servers.
 Instead of exposing every server to the internet (which is risky and expensive), you set up one secure gateway.
 Remote users connect to this gateway through an encrypted tunnel, and then they can access all your private servers safely as if they were sitting in your office.